Your browser is out of date

 Using glucose sensors does not replace the need for fingerstick measurements.
 You still need to use your blood glucose meter to confirm a Continuous Glucose Monitoring (CGM) reading before treating or to calibrate the CGM system.

-The transmitter has a self-contained battery, which can be recharged using the charger supplied, but cannot be changed.
+Both the Guardian 4 transmitter and Guardian Link (3) Transmitters have a self-contained battery, which can be recharged using the charger supplied, but cannot be changed.
 As it has a selfcontained battery, the transmitter should be disposed of, or recycled, in accordance with local governing ordinances and recycling guidelines.

 Please call our HelpLine at 1-800-284-4416 for troubleshooting and replacements of lost sensors.